 I have a confession to make.
 I hate people.
 I hate lots of people.
 Not in the obscenity-spitting, swilling distilled hatred from a brown bag sort of way but in a way that is just as disruptive to my life.
 You see, I am an introvert.
 There, I have stood up from my chair at Introverts Anonymous and made my pledge.

-At work, the scrubs I wear are my uniform, my cape and cowl.
+At work, the scrubs I wear are my uniform, my cape and my cowl.
 My embroidered name becomes the symbol on my chest.
-When I change from my (now) not so secret identity as mild-mannered Clark Kent wannabe I become immune to the fear of it all, of exposing myself.
+When I change from my (now) not-so-secret identity as a mild-mannered Clark Kent wannabe I become immune to the fear of it all, of exposing myself.
 I know my stuff.
 I am a good doctor.
-When I walk into the resus bay to see a still fitting child and a look of indecision on the face of the team I take control of the situation.
-But it is not with loud words or an overbearing attitude, but with a sense of calm.
+When I walk into the resus bay to see a still-fitting child and a look of indecision on the face of the team, I take control of the situation.
+But it is not with loud words or an overbearing attitude but with a sense of calm.
 You see, you can be an introvert and have a commanding presence too.
 Those of you who have read Susan Cain’s book, Quiet, will have discovered that we are taking over the world.
 My heart is not racing along at 140 beats per minute thrusting me into Condition Black, it is pumping at 80 affording me fine motor control.
-When I talk to the parents about what is happening I don’t spout thoughtless platitudes and interrupt their questions.
+When I talk to the parents about what is happening, I don’t spout thoughtless platitudes and interrupt their questions.
 I remain calm and quiet and I listen.
 That is what an introvert does.
 We listen.

 But what do you do when you fly 17,208 kilometres to attend one of the world’s foremost medical experiences whose very name implies talking to people – not at work, not in my protective uniform – the Social Media And Critical Care conference?